nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22532](https://jira.nuxeo.com/browse/NXP-22532)

-### Post Commit Listeners {{> tag 'dev'}}
+### Post-commit Listeners {{> tag 'dev'}}

 Post-commit listeners have been converted to asynchronous listeners.

-The post commit event listeners can now be made either asynchronous or synchronous.
+The post-commit event listeners can now be made either asynchronous or synchronous.
 We strongly recommend to do the same thing with any custom event listener.

-Later on, we will deprecate the post commit event listener execution mechanism relying on PostCommitEventExecutor, see [NXP-27986](https://jira.nuxeo.com/browse/NXP-27986).
+Later on, we will deprecate the post-commit event listener execution mechanism relying on PostCommitEventExecutor, see [NXP-27986](https://jira.nuxeo.com/browse/NXP-27986).

-For this purpose, a warning is logged when running a post commit event listener to inform that its execution will soon be deprecated and advising to update the listener contributions to make them asynchronous with `<listener async=\"true\"...>`.
+For this purpose, a warning is logged when running a post-commit event listener to inform that its execution will soon be deprecated and advising to update the listener contributions to make them asynchronous with `<listener async=\"true\"...>`.

 The warning can be disabled with the following logger in NUXEO_SERVER/lib/log4j2.xml:
 ```